Electrostat-Lab/Clean-Code/chaptertwo/Chapter 2.md

 - Encoded names are rarely pronounceable and easy to mis-type.
 #### Old style code (Bad taste):
 - Old languages like `Fortran` forced encodings by making the first letter a code for the type of the variable.
-- Hungarian notation in C takes this to a whole new levels where return and type pointers are prefixed by their type's first letter and since the gcc or C compiler didn't check for the type of pointers in the past, this approach of Hungarian notation has helped developers to keep track of pointers' types.
+- Hungarian notation in C takes this to a whole new level where return and type pointers are prefixed by their type's first letter and since the gcc or C compiler didn't check for the type of pointers in the past, this approach of Hungarian notation has helped developers to keep track of pointers' types.
 - Example :
 ```java
 protected final Device galaxyA5Device = Devices.getDeviceByName("Galaxy A5");